EzraMoosa/indoorplants-tailwindcss/README.md

 ### 3. **Popular Section**
    - Display of popular or featured plants.
-   - Cards with plant images, names, and short descriptions.
+   - Cards with plant images, names, rating and price.

 ### 4. **Customer Reviews Section**
    - Highlight positive feedback from customers.